 Though not perfect and pure, the Catholic Church has spread Christianity throughout the world.
 Therefore, it was necessary for Paul to be preserved on his journey to Rome and accomplish God’s will.

 After fulfilling his mission for the Lord, Paul was beheaded under emperor Nero, who greatly persecuted the church.
 And so the Lord brought Paul home to Paradise.
 I’m sure Paul heard the words, “well done, good and faithful servant,” from Jesus himself.
-I pray that one day I will hear Jesus say those words to me.
+Those are words that we should all want to hear.